ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/attachments/loading.dotnet.markdown

 There are a few methods that allow you to download attachments from a database:

 **session.Advanced.Attachments.Get** can be used to download an attachment.
-**session.Advanced.Attachments.GetNames** can be used to all attachment names that are attached to a document.
+**session.Advanced.Attachments.GetNames** can be used to download all attachment names that are attached to a document.
 **session.Advanced.Attachments.GetRevision** can be used to download an attachment of a revision document.
 **session.Advanced.Attachments.Exists** can be used to determine if an attachment exists on a document.